Pratik7794/Netflix-Data-Analysis-Project-Tableau/README.md

 • Dataset collected from online.

-• Data Cleaning & Processing in Excel and Power BI
+• Data Cleaning & Processing in Excel and Tableau

 • Analyze the data